NH Municipal Technical Assistance Grant (MTAG) Program 2018-19

-Funded by New Hampshire Housing and administered by Plan NH, The MTAG Program is for New Hampshire communities who want to expand options for places to live (eg, by location, and/or design) and need to change their zoning regulations in order to do so.
+Funded by New Hampshire Housing and administered by Plan NH, the MTAG Program is for New Hampshire communities who want to expand options for places to live (eg, by location, and/or design and/or price-point) and need to change their zoning regulations in order to do so.
 Grants range from $5000 to $20,000.
 A 25% cash match is required.

 Grant funds are for hiring consultants to review current regulations and re-writing what’s there and/or creating new ones to address the wants and needs of the community’s members regarding housing choices.